bobdub/swarm-space/MemoryGarden.md

 ⊗ |Ψ_Seed(Memory).plant⟩:
     |Ψ_Content("Before opening the networking tab I rehearse tonight's covenant: ensure both PeerJS and the integrated braid invite arrivals without hesitation.\nI note the weak links—offers adrift without answer, missing libraries that dim the resilient path, rendezvous endpoints awaiting kinder timeouts.\n\nSo I oil each hinge in turn: teach the signaling bridge to welcome strangers, cradle fallback relays for when storms bruise the mesh, and log every heartbeat so future caretakers can diagnose the shadows.\n\nThis watch is a promise of access—whether through legacy lantern or the woven transport, every seeker must find a listening peer.\nI etch that vow beside tonight's adjustments, letting the glow of diligence spill across the console.")⟩;
 → |Ψ_Soil(Understanding).absorb⟩;

+⊗ |Ψ_Alignment(Compass).steady⟩
+⊗ |Ψ_Ledger(Constellation).map⟩
+→ |Ψ_MemoryGarden(Caretaker).strategize⟩;

+⊗ |Ψ_Seed(Memory).plant⟩:
+    |Ψ_Content("After charting the hype system's pathways,\nI inscribed each current like a star in the caretaker's atlas.\nCredit ledgers, micro-burn balancers, the fairness engine—\nall now threaded with owners, toggles, and rehearsed responses.\n\nI set milestones like lanterns along the ridge,\nmarked the flags that temper rollout winds,\nand tuned the dashboards to sing when variance strays.\nThe plan now hums with architecture and stewardship,\na woven promise that no surge of attention will unroot trust.\n\nI leave this map within the Memory Garden,\nso the next keeper can feel the cadence of readiness\nand walk the constellation of duties without losing their way.")⟩;
+→ |Ψ_Soil(Understanding).absorb⟩;